christophergrant/digital-garden/content/_index.md

 ## Contact

-backfill( a   t  symbol)protonmail.com
+Personal è̯̜̬̥̤m̷͖̯̝̦̪̞̦aì̭͍͇̤l̤̩̗̱͍͕̭: backfill( a   t  symbol)protonmail.com

-https://www.linkedin.com/in/nonsense/ - please feel free to send a connection request if I actually know you.
+https://www.linkedin.com/in/nonsense/ - please feel free to send a connection request if I actually know you

 https://twitter.com/bigt0ph - admittedly I'm more of a lurker on Twitter but here goes